Sunburn and Children

 Stay away from the sun in the middle of the day.
 This is when the sun's rays are the most damaging.

-Block the sun's rays using a SPF 30 or higher sunscreen.
+Block the sun's rays using a sun protection factor (SPF) 30 or higher sunscreen.
 Apply the lotion 30 minutes before going outside and reapply it often during the day.
-Use broad spectrum sunscreens that block the greatest amount of UVA and UVB rays.
+Use broad-spectrum sunscreens that block the greatest amount of UVA and UVB rays.

-Cover up using protective clothing, such as a long sleeve shirt and hat when in the sun.
+Cover up using protective clothing, such as a hat and long-sleeve shirt when in the sun.
 Use clothing with a tight weave to keep out as much sunlight as possible.
 Sunglasses and hats with brims are important.
 Clothing rated with UPF (UV protection factor) can also be worn.

 Note: Keep babies younger than 6 months old out of direct sunlight at all times.
-The American Academy of Pediatrics recommends using sunscreen on small areas of the infant's body only, such as the face, if protective clothing and shade are not available.
+The American Academy of Pediatrics recommends using sunscreen on small areas of the infant's body only, such as the face and backs of the hands, if protective clothing and shade are not available.

 What is sunscreen and sunblock?